with Alexander Massey

 Prayer / T’filah

-On this website, you will find many words: commentaries, sermons, prayers, essays, meditations, articles, song lyrics, and a a brand new translation of the full Shema text, expanded into a 21st century midrash that uncovers layers of meaning from wordplay in the original Hebrew, cross-references in Torah, Talmud and other Rabbinic sources, and a rich range of ideas drawn from Jewish and non-Jewish writers up to the present day, including extensive new commentary.
+On this website, you will find many words: commentaries, sermons, prayers, essays, meditations, articles, song lyrics, and a brand new translation of the Shema, expanded into a 21st century midrash that uncovers layers of meaning from wordplay in the original Hebrew, cross-references in Torah, Talmud and other Rabbinic sources, and a rich range of ideas drawn from Jewish and non-Jewish writers up to the present day, including extensive new commentary.
+[Paras.
+1 and 2 are complete; para.
+3 is on its way …]

 And you’ll also find a great deal of Jewish music.
 Every piece of music I write is deeply wedded to text, its meaning and kavanah (prayerful intention), so with every piece, I include an essay that shares ideas about the meaning of the words within Jewish tradition, as well as refreshing ways into prayer, text and Judaism.
 There are congregational melodies, choral pieces, solos, nigunim, chants, and rounds – for Kabbalat Shabbat, Shabbat morning, Havdalah, weekdays, davennen, weddings, simchas, High Holy Days, healing services, memorial and Yizkor services, Shavuot, Pesach, conversion, parashot, interfaith, peace, and more …

 I have had a 30 year career as a professional performer, teacher, choir trainer, workshop facilitator, and leader of prayer and ritual.
-Would you like me to come to your community to offer a performance, talk, Judaism-spirituality-and-personal-development workshop, special service, shabbaton, singing workshop for choirs or your congregations?
+I can come to your community to offer a performance, talk, Judaism-spirituality-and-personal-development workshop, special service, shabbaton, singing workshop for choirs or your congregations.
 (View my forthcoming or previous events.)

 Call +44 (0)7771 988207 or get in touch using the contact form.